gorpipe/gorpipe-website/blogposts/longitudinal_nor_queries.md

 | group -gc sex -avg -ic age_in_years
 ```

-Another interesting question might be to return all individuals with two or more lab measurements on a given date
+Another interesting question might be to return all individuals with two or more lab measurements on any given date

 ```
 nor -h lab_measurements.tsv